-- 1. On the Home screen, touch | > Video Wiz | - 2.
+- 1. On the Home screen, touch | > Video Wiz | ... - 2.
 After seeing the brief introduction on the steps to follow, touch OK.

 - 3. Touch to add images or video to your movie. - 4.
-Touch the desired images or videos, then touch ... - To rearrange them, touch and hold an image/video, and drag and drop it to the desired position. - 5.
+Touch the desired images or videos, then touch ... - To remove images or videos, touch and touch In touch √. - To rearrange them, touch and hold an image/video, and drag and drop it to the desired position. - 5.
 Touch Select style to select the desired movie style. - Scroll through and select the style you want.
 As you scroll through the styles, a preview will be displayed. - 6.
 Touch Select music to set the background music. - 7.
-Touch to play your movie. - 8.
-Touch Z to edit the video clip using Text, Sticker or Magic Spot. - After editing the video, touch . - 9.
-Touch To save the video.
+Touch on to play your movie. - 8.
+Touch Z to edit the video clip using Text, Sticker or Magic Spot. - After editing the video, touch - 9.
+Touch lito save the video.

-NOTE Touch 10 to view the help information on using this feature.
+NOTE Touch 1 to view the help information on using this feature.